SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 You can manage tools parameters on the params section on ``config.yaml`` file.

-Specifically to ``Racon``:
+Specifically for ``Racon``:

-* Racon can be launch recursively from 1 to 9 rounds.
-2 or 3 are recommended.
+* Racon can be launched recursively from 1 to 9 rounds.

-Specifically to ``Medaka``:
+Specifically for ``Medaka``:

 * If 'MEDAKA_TRAIN_WITH_REF' is activated, Medaka launchs training using the reference found in 'DATA/REF' param.
-Medaka does not take into account other medaka model parameters.
+Medaka does not take into account other medaka model parameters and use the trained model instead.

 * If 'MEDAKA_TRAIN_WITH_REF' is deactivated, Medaka does not launch training but uses instead the model provided in 'MEDAKA_MODEL_PATH'.
-Give to CulebrONT path of medaka model *OR* only the model name in order to correct assemblies.
+Give to CulebrONT the path of medaka model *OR* just the model name in order to correct assemblies.
 This parameter could not be empty.

 .. important::
     Medaka models can be downloaded from the medaka repository.
 You need to install ``git lfs`` (see documentation here https://git-lfs.github.com/) to download largest files before ``git clone https://github.com/nanoporetech/medaka.git\``.

-Specifically to ``Pilon``:
+Specifically for ``Pilon``:

 * We set java memory into Singularity.culebront_tools to 8G.
-If you need to allocate more memory it's possible changing this line ``sed -i "s/-Xmx1g/-Xmx8g/g" /usr/local/miniconda/miniconda3/envs/pilon/bin/pilon`` into ``Containers/Singularity.culebront_tools.def`` before singularity building images.
+If you need to allocate more memory it's possible to chang this line ``sed -i "s/-Xmx1g/-Xmx8g/g" /usr/local/miniconda/miniconda3/envs/pilon/bin/pilon`` in the ``Containers/Singularity.culebront_tools.def`` recipe file before building the Singularity image.

-Specifically to ``Busco``:
+Specifically for ``Busco``:

-* If BUSCO is activate, give to CulebrONT the path of busco database *OR* only the database name.This parameter could not be empty.
+* If BUSCO is activated, one must provide CulebrONT the path of busco a database *OR* only the database name (See the `Busco documentation <https://busco.ezlab.org/busco_userguide.html#genome-mode-assessing-a-genome-assembly>`_).This parameter cannot be empty.

-Specifically to ``Blobtools``:
+Specifically for ``Blobtools``:
-* nodes and names from ncbi taxdump database can be download from here : https://github.com/DRL/blobtools#download-ncbi-taxdump-and-create-nodesdb
+* nodes and names from the ncbi taxdump database can be download from here : https://github.com/DRL/blobtools#download-ncbi-taxdump-and-create-nodesdb

 Here you find standard parameters used on CulebrONT.
-Feel free to adapt it to your requires.
+Feel free to adapt it to your own requirements.

 .. literalinclude:: ../../culebrONT/install_files/config.yaml
     :language: YAML